KirillDogadin-std/Lab-Semantic/README.md

 ## Run

-To run the experiments, use:
+To run the experiments in PyTorch, use:

+    python code/main.py --data dataset_path --method method --mode mode

+For TensorFlow, use:

     python code/run.py --data dataset_path --method method --mode mode

 * dataset_path: the path of dataset to run;
 * method: training method, using either ITC or SSL;
 * mode: embedding mode, using either TransE or MDE.

-For example, to run the experiments on DBP-WD with ITC method and TransE mode, use:
+For example, to run the experiments on D-Y-15K with ITC method and TransE mode, use:

-    python code/run.py --data data/BootEA_DBP_WD_100K/ --method ITC --mode TransE
+    python code/main.py --data data/D_Y_15K_V1/ --method ITC --mode TransE

 ## Citation
 If you use this model or code, please kindly cite it as follows: